Navier-Stokes Existence and Smoothness: The Millennium Problem

 Continue exploring

-If you came here asking whether the problem has already been solved, start with Is the Navier-Stokes Problem Solved?.
+If you came here wondering whether someone already solved it, start with Is the Navier-Stokes Problem Solved?.

-Then explore why it's so hard to solve, or see how mathematicians have broken it into subproblems.
+Then explore why it's so hard, or see how mathematicians have broken it into subproblems.
+For the structural reasons the 2D problem is tractable while 3D remains open, see Why 2D Is Easier Than 3D.